rpractice/SnowSolution/README.md

 This Solution contains two project one in client which send and recieve message from the API and other is the rest API which will send data to the NAT Server

-#### It include powershell scrips where you need to replace ".exec" to ".exe" as gmail is not allowing to upload a file

 ## Pre Requisites